Kotlin/kotlin-interactive-shell/README.md

 3. Unpack it to desired place
 4. Launch `bin/ki.sh` for Linux/Mac or `bin\ki.bat` for Windows

+On Arch Linux, there's an [AUR package](https://aur.archlinux.org/packages/ki-shell-bin/) available.
+After installation, you can run the shell through `ki`.

 ## Build From Source

 To build from source use: